 Asking the right questions is key to finding the right aging care community

 The question of where we choose to live throughout our lives—from renting our first apartment to purchasing a family home— is among the most important choices we make.
-Perhaps because of that pressure, many people find themselves overwhelmed by choice when looking for an aging care community for themselves or a family member.
+Perhaps because of that pressure, many people find themselves overwhelmed when looking for an aging care community.
 Many simply put off looking all together.

-“Most people begin the search for aging care for themselves or a loved one after an unexpected event leads to an urgent need, such as a fall or sudden medical emergency,” said Kacey Hargis, marketing sales manager for Grove Pointe Assisted Living Community.
+“Most people only think about aging care after an unexpected event leads to an urgent need, such as a fall or medical emergency,” said Jade Goble, client services director for Grove Pointe Assisted Living and Crescent Grove Memory & Personal Care Communities.

 The first step in selecting the right community is determining the level of care you or a loved one needs.